 Set different floor prices or target CPMs for different inventory sizes via unified pricing rules.
 Multi-size pricing can optimize yield in the Open Auction when there are valid bids for different sizes.

-When possible, enable multi-size pricing for all of your inventory.
+When possible, activate multi-size pricing for all of your inventory.
 The majority of buyers support multi-size pricing, but for those that do not, multiple sizes do not get passed along in requests.
 Ask buyers if they support multi-size bidding.

 Typically, it's good to set only one floor price for a given size.
 In the event that there is more than one floor price set for the same size, the highest floor applies.

 You can select inventory size as a targeting option when creating a Preferred Deal.
 If the inventory included in the Preferred Deal is multi-size and the buyer bids with a size that was not negotiated, the bid will be filtered.
 See bid responses that were filtered and reasons via Deal Check.
 Learn more about identifying and troubleshooting bid response issues.